 A Newcomer Information Centre (NIC) is your first stop in your transition to a new life in Canada.

-At each NIC location, our professional, friendly, knowledgeable and multilingual staff provide free one-on-one information and referral services.
-The personalized information and program referrals are intended to assist newcomers with all their settlement needs and help facilitate a smooth transition to life in Canada.
+Our Newcomer Information Centres are located across the Greater Toronto Area, including Mississauga, Brampton and Oakville.
+Our professional, friendly, knowledgeable and multilingual staff provide free one-on-one information and referral services.
+The personalized information and program referrals are intended to assist immigrants with all their settlement needs and help facilitate a smooth transition to life in Canada.

 We provide information on the following services: